-The annual Indigenous Gathering is a place to come together as a community, share our knowledge, and speak to experiences of urban Indigenous housing and homelessness.
-It’s an opportunity for dialogue and identifying key priorities as a community, with the vision of developing an Indigenous Housing Strategy Edmonton.
-Please join us in conversation as we reflect on the past year and prepare for the future.
+The annual Indigenous Gathering is a place to come together as a community, share our knowledge, and speak to experiences of urban Indigenous housing and homelessness. in 2017, it was an opportunity for dialogue and identifying key priorities as a community, with the vision of developing an Indigenous Housing Strategy Edmonton.
+Keynote Speaker was Jesse Thistle

-Expanding upon the 2016 Edmonton Community Plan: Urban Aboriginal Strategy project, and using a community approach of respect, recognition and collaboration, our focus on this day will be aimed at building a strategic framework in support of an Indigenous Housing Strategy for Edmonton.
-Your participation is invaluable to ensure that proper consideration has been given to priorities and actions, and in identifying responsibilities going forward.
+Expanding upon the 2016 Edmonton Community Plan: Urban Aboriginal Strategy project, and using a community approach of respect, recognition and collaboration, the focus on this day was aimed at building a strategic framework in support of an Indigenous Housing Strategy for Edmonton.

 The ROOPH Awards (Recognizing Outstanding Organizations and People in Housing) recognize individuals, organizations, and businesses that work to address affordable housing and homelessness initiatives in our city, whether paid or in a volunteer role.
 Ending homelessness is a community-wide commitment, and the award finalists and winners reflect that.
 The event also gives those who work to end homelessness a chance to come together and celebrate achievements and milestones.
 All sections of the community are encouraged to apply.